Hecate946/Neutra/README.md

 commandcount: Count the commands run by a user.

 commandstats: Bot commands listed by popularity.

+invited: See who invited a user.

+invites: Count the invites of a user.

 messagecount: Count the messages a user sent.